 Manfred: MLB season no longer certainty

 Five days after saying he was "100 percent" certain a Major League Baseball season would be played, commissioner Rob Manfred expressed a different sentiment Monday.
-Monday's comments drew a fiery reaction from Major League Baseball Players Association executive director Tony Clark, who said players are "disgusted" by Manfred's stance.
+Manfred's latest comments drew a fiery reaction from Major League Baseball Players Association executive director Tony Clark, who said players are "disgusted" by the commissioner's stance.

 Manfred said while speaking with ESPN's Mike Greenberg on the network's special featuring commissioners of multiple sports, "I'm not confident (a season will be played).
 I think there's real risk; and as long as there's no dialogue, that real risk is gonna continue."
 Manfred blamed what he termed as the players union's "decision to end good-faith negotiations" and the need for the sides to agree on health protocols.